simple-last-fm-scrobbler/sls/README.md

  * Sequential storage of all tracks, scrobbled, skipped, hearted, and failed with explanations
  * markers in scrobble cache for logged in accounts
  * Store scrobbles before user is logged in
+ * Manual scrobbling, for example Vinyl Records, CD, Cassette and other older media machines.

 ## Features